SM radar: SM radar

 Spares, testing equipment and separate generator supplied.
 SM has 23 components weighing a total of about 9 tons.
-Largest unit is the antenna mount, at 131 in high, with a diameter of 67 in at base, and weighing about 4,600 lb.
+The largest unit is the antenna mount, at 131 in high, with a diameter of 67 in at base, and weighing about 4,600 lb.
 The antenna is 6 ft in diameter; 8 ft antennas will be installed on later sets.
-The console, 76 × 65 × 24 ft in dimensions and 1,800–2,000 lb in weigh, splits into 3 parts for installation.
+The console, 76 × 65 × 24 ft in dimensions and 1,800–2,000 lb in weight, splits into 3 parts for installation.
 Minimum operators per shift required are two, plus one assistant radar officer.
 Recommended personnel: 15 per day.
-Power required is 45-65 KW, 440 V 3-phase 60 Hz, supplied by motor generator set, or, in emergencies, from ship's supply.
+Power required is 45-65 kW, 440 V, 3-phase, 60 Hz, supplied by motor–generator set, or, in emergencies, from ship's supply.

 USS Lexington (CV-16) was equipped with the first prototype of SM radar in March 1943, while USS Enterprise (CV-6) and USS Bunker Hill (CV-17) were equipped with the first two production models in October of the same year.
 26 SM-1 variants were all produced and leased to the Royal Navy.
 SM was developed from the SCR-584 radar.